 - 3 roasted red peppers (from a jar, can, or roast your own)

 Protein: 125˚F for 1 hour

-Dice the potatoes and trim the ends of the asparagus.
+Dice the potatoes and trim the bottom inch of the asparagus.

 Load the potatoes, asparagus, and steak into the Suvie pans and begin the cook.

 For the romesco sauce, finely mince the roasted red pepper, garlic, shallot, and sliced almonds.
 Traditionally, romesco is a blended sauce, but if you prefer a chunkier texture you can mince the ingredients.